yejukim-1677141/c-team/Specification.md

 ## Problem :

-Many local businesses are rapidly loosing customers, currently there are few places dedicated to local businesses to be noticed.
-Platforms like Yelp and Opentable allows users to find businesses, but these services don't solely focus on local businesses and often only support the top rated businesses.
-Businesses that are just starting or aren't as well known often end up failing because they don't have enough customer outreach.
+Many local businesses are rapidly losing customers.
+Currently, there are only a few organizations that are dedicated to local businesses to be noticed.
+While platforms like Yelp and Opentable allows users to find businesses, these services don't solely focus on local businesses and often only support the top rated businesses that have the resources to advertise.
+Often times, businesses that are just starting or aren't as well known often end up failing because they don't have enough customer outreach.

 ## Solution :

-For our solution we are envisioning a website where businesses will have an account where they will be able to post events, pictures, and promotions to a public feed.
+For our solution, we are envisioning a website where a business can create an account where they will be able to post events, pictures, and promotions to a public feed.
-Our solution both provides businesses a platform to post and create awareness to users in the Seattle Area, as well as it provides consumers a platform to find and support their local businesses.
-In our solution we have three main features: a feed for business postings, business profiles, and an interactive map.
+Our solution both provides businesses a platform to post and create awareness to users in the Seattle Area, as well as provide consumers a platform to find and support their local businesses.
+In our solution, we have three main features: a feed for business postings, business profiles, and an interactive map.

 **Business Posting Feed**
-Users will be first presented with a page that has a feed of posts from local businesses within their area and set radius.
-Within this page users can see postings, see a map of where businesses are, and will be presented with a side bar of featured businesses.
+Users will first be presented with a page that has a feed of posts from local businesses within their area and set radius.
+Within this page, users can see postings, see a map of where businesses are, and will be presented with a side bar of featured businesses.
 The user can click on the business icon or the name to navigate to the business profile.